Murder, Pollution, Illegal Drugs & Our Public Lands

 Melo’s untimely death brings into sharp focus a major, ongoing environmental and public safety crisis: criminals commandeering both public and private lands to cultivate marijuana groves, operate meth labs and pursue similar drug crimes.
 In the process, they threaten unsuspecting recreationists and other members of the public who stumble upon their remote drug sites, and trash pristine lands with toxic chemicals, illegal pesticides, human waste, etc.

-The use and cultivation of marijuana is a controversial subject, one that divides Californians and Americans generally.
+According to a study by this drug rehab miami fl, the use and cultivation of marijuana is a controversial subject, one that divides Californians and Americans generally.
 But there’s far more unanimity of public opinion when it comes to prosecuting and disrupting the efforts of those who violate others’ private property rights or trespass upon and despoil the public lands in order to pursue their illegal drug activities.
 The tragic death of Jere Melo underscores the point that, along with the environmental degradation and privatization of our wilderness areas, such illegal drug operations can extract a very human cost.

 Richard Frank is Professor of Environmental Practice and Director of the U. C. Davis School of Law’s California Environmental Law & Policy Center.
 From 2006-2010, …READ more